 Bookshare books can be downloaded in an .epub format for use with eReaders.
-The page numbers tend to be a bit off, so if I’m reading a book for school and have to cite page numbers, I have an agreement with my teachers that I can cite the first sentence of the page rather than the page number, and if the teacher told the class to turn to a certain page, they would give me the first sentence so I could search for it.
+The page numbers tend to be a bit off, so if I’m reading a book for school and have to cite page numbers, I have an agreement with my teachers that I can cite the first sentence of the page rather than the page number.
+If the teacher told the class to turn to a certain page, they would give me the first sentence so I could search for it.

 What titles can I find on Bookshare?

 Almost any book you can think of is on there.
 It’s very rare that I can’t find what I am looking for, though it has happened.
 Typically I enjoy reading fiction and popular bestsellers.

 Yes, through the Chafee amendment, which allows organizations to create materials for students with print disabilities without publisher permission and without violating copyright.
 AIM-VA does the same thing for textbooks in Virginia.

 I have been a proud member of Bookshare since December 2011.
 I have enjoyed being able to read the same books as my peers.
 At my local library, before they partnered with an ebook service, the only large print books available to me were romance novels, which I had zero interest in.
 Thanks to Bookshare, I have been able to read whatever I want and join in on conversations.
 I wasn’t limited by what the library had to offer, and could read age appropriate books alongside my peers.